 On a final methodological note, the analysis below is focused exclusively on the harms of puppy farming for ex-breeding bitches and says nothing about the harms for either ex-studs or puppies born in puppy farms.
-This stems largely from the fact that breeding bitches are harmed in a far greater proportion to male dogs within the puppy farming ‘industry’.
+This stems largely from the fact that breeding bitches are harmed in a far greater proportion to male stud dogs within the puppy farming trade.
 It is right, therefore, that they should be the focus of analysis and that they should be given a voice.
 On a practical level, it also reflects the fact that, stemming from this, the majority of the interviewees’ companion animals were bitches.
 A final reason for focusing just on bitches is that, while there are some overlaps in the harms inflicted on both sexes, each obviously encounters different, sex-specific ones.
 Rather than also attempting to describe the harms inflicted on studs, and thus possibly over-complicating the analysis, it was decided to discuss them instead in a future piece of research.

 Results

-Having reviewed the literature and outlined the methodology utilised, this section will now present the findings of the research.
-As noted above, the two dominant themes within the interviews were descriptions of physical and behavioural harms.

 Physical harms